Sorrento (Vic.)

 AreaSearch assessment of residential development activity positions Sorrento among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in Sorrento shows around 73 residential properties granted approval per year over the past five financial years.
-This totals an estimated 366 homes from FY-21 to FY-25.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Sorrento has recorded around 73 residential properties granted approval per year over the past five financial years.
+This totals an estimated 366 homes.
 So far in FY-26, 57 approvals have been recorded.
-The average population increase per dwelling built over these years is 0.6 people.
+On average, only 0.6 people per year are moving to the area for each dwelling built between FY-21 and FY-25, suggesting new supply is keeping pace with or exceeding demand.

 Frequently Asked Questions - Development